CICR-Lab/tropical-cyclone-risk-to-china-hsr/README.md

 - `method_model/`
   - core method-side MATLAB scripts for calculating daily city-to-city travel times under cyclones, affected passenger proportions, and passenger delays.
-  - current workspace does **not** include the required method-model input datasets
 - `figure_reproduction/`
   - caption-aligned figure-reproduction package for the code-backed manuscript figures
   - includes copied figure data and MATLAB scripts; outputs are generated locally when the scripts are run